nauam/Courses/docs/administration/security/authentication.md

 ### Communicating over secure ldap (ldaps://)

 The default port for communicating with active directory is 389, which is insecure.
 The secure port is 636, but the LoginModule describe above requires that the AD certificate or organizations CA certificate be placed in a truststore.
-The truststore provided with qwcontrol `/etc/qwcontrol/ssl/truststore` is used for the local communication between the cli tools and the qwcontrol server.
+The truststore provided with rundeck `/etc/rundeck/ssl/truststore` is used for the local communication between the cli tools and the rundeck server.

 Before you can establish trust, you need to get the CA certificate.
 Typically, this would require a request to the organization's security officer to have them send you the certificate.
 It's also often found publicly if your organization does secure transactions.